 Catechist training opportunities

-Youth Ministry and Confirmation catechist training will be available in various locations around the diocese in early 2019.
+Youth Ministry and Confirmation catechist training will be available in various locations around the diocese.

 If your parish would like an individual training session, please contact Clifton Diocese Youth Ministry